About

 The Mission

-Skillbooks fixes both sides.
+We think the next era of AI depends on a better abstraction.
 Every skillbook is either a reference (what you know) or a guide (what you do).
-References carry the facts.
-Guides carry the method.
-Load them together and your agent gains domain expertise that training data could never provide.
+References carry source material.
+Guides carry method.
+Load them together and an agent can do something much more powerful than autocomplete: it can reason with real expertise.

 Reference